 - Enter instructions for your agent to follow.

-- In the Trigger section, click Add trigger.
+- If the trigger is not already selected, in the Trigger section, click + Add trigger.

 - Select Trigger via Zap.

-- The agent will carry out your instructions and you can make updates and test again to achieve the expected results.
+- The agent will carry out your instructions, allowing you to verify if it's achieving the correct result.

 You can select any app as a trigger for your Zap.
 This app will send information to your agent.
 Learn how to set up a Zap trigger.

-Once the trigger is ready, you must add an action step for Zapier Agents.
-This action will run the agent you created.
+Once the trigger is ready, you must add a Zap action step for Zapier Agents.
+This action will start the agent you created.
 To set up the action:

 - Search for and select Zapier Agents.

-- Click the Event dropdown menu and select Run Agent Behavior.
+- Click the Event dropdown menu and select Run Agent.

 - In the Configure tab, complete these fields: